NotHunter101/ExtraRolesAmongUs/README.md

 ## Engineer
 The Engineer can repair one emergency per game from anywhere on the entire map.
-The other ability of The Engineer is that they are able to use the vents that were previously exclusive to Impostors.
+The other ablity of The Engineer is that they are able to use the vents that were previously exclusive to Impostors.

 ## Joker
 The Joker is interesting; they aren't part of the Crewmates **or** Impostors, and they can only win by being falsely convicted as an Impostor.